it-at-m/refarch-templates/docs/develop.md

 Otherwise, the RefArch maintainers have to approve all your code changes.
 You definitely don't want that, as we are super nitpicky when it comes to code quality. ;)
 :::

+To learn more about the CODEOWNERS file, please check the official [GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).